Desjajja/streamlit-openai-chatbot/README.md

 2. Profiles stored in cookies will be initialized only after `Chat` page is opened for once.

 [^hyp]: Up to today, supported hyperparameters includes `temperature` and `top_p`
+[^conf_hyp]: Screenshot was taken before 8.17 update, hence no multiple chat management shown in the sidebar
 [^security]: This app does not store or upload user messages by any means on purpose.
 Cookies are stored only on your local device.
 [^duration]: The current expiring duration is set to **5 days**.
 You can modify it in `config.yaml`